AmitXShukla/AmitXShukla/README.md

 ---

 💬 Ask me about Pro versions ...
-Ask me about Pro versions - They're custom versions (free for NGOs) tailored to meet specific business requirements.
+They're custom versions (free for NGOs) tailored to meet specific business requirements.
 Instead of pushing sales pitches for Pro versions, I recommend using my free community projects.
 When you need a custom version, reach out to me.

-📫 How to reach me: ...
-How to reach me: Most of my blogs/videos focus on building real-life Pro apps/projects.
-For better assistance, provide detailed error screenshots and console logs at GitHub repository instead of using YouTube Chat, as YouTube comments/chat may not suffice.
+📫 How to reach me ...
+Most of my blogs/videos focus on building real-life Pro apps/projects.
+For better assistance, provide detailed error screenshots and console logs at GitHub repository instead of using YouTube Chat.

 Please use the GitHub repository issues tab.
 Check open/closed issues first, as your questions may already be answered there.
 If not, open a new issue with comprehensive details.